Party’s over: 4 states close bars, restaurants over virus

 Washington, the state hardest hit by the virus with more than 40 dead, will see its bars, restaurants, entertainment and recreation facilities all temporarily closed except for food takeout and delivery.

-“These are very difficult decisions, but hours count here and very strong measures are necessary to slow the spread of the disease,” Inslee said.
+“These are very difficult decisions, but hours count here and very strong measures are necessary to slow the spread of the disease,” Gov. Jay Inslee said.

 Massachusetts Gov. Charlie Baker also ordered all bars and dine-in restaurants to close for three weeks.
 The Republican asked residents “to take a deep breath and understand the rationale behind this guidance.”

-Note: This version has been corrected to show that the name of the show Nunes appeared on was Fox News Channel’s Sunday Morning Futures.